JanStrauss/Buildr/README.md

 OTHER FEATURES:
 ---------------

-####Wallbuilder
+#### /wall command
-create Walls easily with just 2 clicks and a command
+create Walls (or floors/ceilings) easily with just 2 clicks and this command
-usage: after you typed in the command you have to rightclick the two blocks between the wall should be build. the line described by the 2 blocks must be parallel to at least one axis
+usage: after you typed in the command you have to rightclick on the two blocks between the wall should be build while holding a stick. the line described by the 2 blocks must be parallel to at least one axis

 ####/wool command
 gives you a stack of wool in the specified color